Programming in Scala, Second Edition

 This book is now complete, in stock, and ready to ship!

 You can purchase just the PDF eBook for $29.95, just the paper book for $54.95, or get them both by purchasing the PDF/Paper combo at a discount for $69.95.
 If you purchase the PDF eBook or combo, you will be entitled to receive periodic updates as errata are fixed, for no additional charge.
-Also, by purchasing the PDF eBook you can for no additional charge download a Mobi eBook version of the book that looks great on your Kindle.
+Also, by purchasing the PDF eBook you can for no additional charge download Mobi or ePub eBook versions of the eBook that look great on your Kindle, Nook, iPad, or other reading device.

 Buy It Now